FrederikRasmussen/police-campaign/README.md

 - Major additional rules: Low-light penalties, non-combat bonusses to shooting, stealth, alternate Guns specialties and techniques.
 - House rules: Additional medical supplies

+### Implicit Advantages/Disadvantages

+The following are all considered 0-point features.
+Feel free to not them on your sheet in whichever manner you wish.

+- Duty (Constant, Extremely Hazardous; Police)
+- Patron (Constant, Big-City Police Department; Equipment up to $20k)

+### Recommended Advantages/Disadvantages

+Following advantages and disadvantages are highly recommended for almost any character in the campaign.

+**Combat Reflexes [15]** This simple advantage provides a bonus to all defence rolls, and makes sure you're never caught flat-footed in an ambush.

+**Sense of Duty (Team) [-5]** Not only will management and your superiors approve of your attempts to save and preserve good officers, but you'll also be able to make some great friendships along the way if your team isn't dead.
+It's free points all around!

+**Acute Hearing [2]** Being able to guesstimate how many people are beyond a door, noticing a jam from a friendly or hostile, hearing someone trying to ready a weapon, and more.
+Hearing might be the difference between being taken by surprise, and making a great tactical decision.

+**Battle Drills [1]** This perk lets you 'Form Up' into tactical positions as a team and, among other benefits, lets you ignore penalties for firing through occupied hexes of other members that have formed up.

+**Green Eyes [1]** Lets you ignore the No Peripheral vision for wearing night- vision equipment, and reduces attack penalties on shooting with the equipment.

 ## Gameplay Format